lacourmichaelj/orbital-mechanics-system/README.md

 ## How It Works
 - State = [x, y, vx, vy]
 - Gravity determines acceleration
 - Numerical integration predicts the position of the system forward in time
+- The system integrates the equations of motion using a fourth-order Runge-Kutta method for improved numerical stability and accuracy
 - Output is trajectory over time

 ---